Intercultural Study Trip to Kenya

 - Visit of the Gikomba market to give an insight into daily life situations and the overwhelming atmosphere.

-- Overcome the fear of getting in touch with the citizens of Nairobi through street interviews.
+- Getting in touch with the citizens of Nairobi and learning about everyday life in the capital through street interviews.

 - Intercultural programme at Goethe-Institute with local youth.

 - Visit of the UN of Nairobi which includes a guided tour and special briefing.

 - Visit of a local women`s rights organisation which includes a presentation and discussion.